What are the best side hustles for introverts?

 Yes, there’s some irony there.
 I make a living — in part, at least — by talking to other people.

 And I think that’s an important note.
-Interacting with other humans isn’t going to kill us, and there’s even probably some value in doing those things we find uncomfortable, but there are certainly side hustles better suited to those of us on the shyer or quieter side.
+Interacting with other humans isn’t going to kill us, and there’s even probably some value in doing things we find uncomfortable.
+But there are certainly side hustles better suited to those of us on the shyer or quieter side.

 Network marketing?
 Door to door sales?
 Renting a spare room on Airbnb?